wpmetabox/docs/_docs/extensions/mb-acf-migration.md

 - If there's only one location group: the plugin will migrate all rules with operator `AND`.
 - If there are multiple location groups: the plugin will take the first rule of each group and combine them with operator `OR`.

-### Settings pages

-ACF requires you to use code to register settings pages.
-In Meta Box, thanks to [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/), you can create and manage settings pages with UI.

-During the migration, the plugin will try to create settings pages with UI if you have settings pages registered with ACF.